-The phone is still the most preferred channel for customer service, with 69% of consumers preferring to use it.
+Phoning a business is still the most preferred channel for customer service, with 61% of consumers preferring to use it.
 Customers appreciate speaking directly to a person and an expert to solve their issues.
 Phone support is known for its fast response times and 75% of consumers believe they will have a faster response if they directly call a business.

 Most of our respondents (88%) want it to be as easy as possible to reach a company by phone.
 They expect to find the phone number on their website.
 However, four in five respondents say they only make a phone call when it’s really urgent.
-More than 1/3 are nervous about picking up the phone.
-When looking at our respondents’ age, an interesting pattern shows.
-Younger people are more nervous about calling a company than the elderly.
+More than one out of three are nervous about picking up the phone and when looking at our respondents’ age, it was found that younger people are altogether more nervous about calling a company than the elderly.

 Just under half of respondents assume they must be confrontational when calling customer service.

 Most respondents felt thankful when asked what emotions they generally experience during phone support.
 The personal approach is still valued in many situations.
-Although the position and way of communicating via phone might change, it won’t disappear just yet.
-So, how are you offering service via phone?
+Although the position and way of communicating via phone might change, but it won’t completely disappear.

 39% of consumers prefer to contact customer service via email.
 Email is generally used when there’s not too much urgency, however this does not mean expectations are not still high.
 Did you know consumers expect a response within 2.5 hours?
-While most companies aim to respond within 1 working day.
+While most companies aim to respond within 12 hours.
 That’s a big gap despite that 80% of marketers have reported an increase in the use of email for customer service.

 More and more companies see that email becomes obsolete as a customer service channel when their customers embrace the ease and fast responses of other channels, but that doesn't mean responding to customer queries via email should be left for longer than a day.

 One-third of our respondents prefer to be helped face-to-face, for instance in a store.
 Customers using this channel express gratitude more often, making it a good option for handling complex or urgent issues that require a personal touch.
 Consumers expect to be helped within 7 minutes, so avoid queuing.